Dandos42/pqc-aba-demonstrator/README.md

 *   Designing a demonstrator workflow simulating Issuer, Holder, and Verifier interactions within an SSI ecosystem
 *   Implementing telemetry visualization and user interaction interfaces for cryptographic demonstrations

+### Documentation & Benchmarks
+Additional resources can be found in the `docs` directory:
+* **Master's Thesis (`docs/TextPrace.pdf`):** Comprehensive documentation of the project, including theoretical background, architecture, and implementation details.
+* **Benchmarks (`docs/benchmark.xlsx`):** Detailed performance measurements and metrics of the implemented cryptographic operations.
+---

 ## Quick Start (Build & Run)
 **Requirements:**
 *   Docker